-- 1) the donor females: - a) were kept in an establishment to which no animals had been added for the 21 days prior to collection; - b) and all other animals in the establishment showed no clinical sign of PPR at the time of collection of the embryos and during the following 21 days; - c) have been vaccinated against PPR not less than 21 days and not more than 4 months prior to collection; or - d) have not been vaccinated against PPR and were subjected to a diagnostic test for PPR with negative results at least 21 days after collection; - 2) the embryos were collected, processed and stored in conformity with the provisions of Chapters 4.7., 4.8. and 4.9., as relevant.
+- 1) the donor animals: - a) showed no clinical signs suggestive of infection with PPRV for at least the 21 days prior to embryo collection; - b) were not vaccinated against PPR and were subjected to a diagnostic test for PPRV infection with negative results at least 21 days prior to collection; - were kept, for at least the 21 days prior to collection, in an establishment where no case of PPR or of infection with PPRV was reported during that period, and to which no susceptible animals had been added during the 21 days prior to collection; - 2) the embryos were collected, processed and stored in conformity with the relevant provisions of Chapters 4.7., 4.8. and 4.9.